2006–07 Coppa Italia

-The 2006–07 Coppa Italia was the 60th edition of the national domestic tournament.
+The 2006–07 Coppa Italia, also known as TIM Cup for sponsorship reasons, was the 60th edition of the national domestic tournament.
 The final was played, like the two previous editions, between Internazionale and Roma.
 The first match was played in Rome on 9 May 2007, and the second leg in Milan on 17 May 2007.
 The score of the first leg was a 6–2 win for Roma, while in the second leg Inter beat Roma 2–1, crowning Roma for the eighth time the tournament cup title cup.

 Formula

 The match format introduced in the 2005–06 season continued for the season.
 Participating in the competition were all the teams from Serie A (20 teams) and B (22 teams), 28 teams from Serie C1 and C2, and 2 teams from non professional leagues ("Dilettanti"), 72 teams in total.
 The first three rounds were all one-game matches, with the lower classified team in the previous year playing at home.
 Only 64 teams participated in the first round; the eight teams from Serie A that qualified for European competitions joined the competition in the fourth round – the round of 16.
 Once the third round was finished, only 8 of the original 64 teams survived and these teams were paired against the 8 teams that had not yet participated.
 From this point on, the rounds, including the final, were all double leg home and away with the team having the higher aggregate score advancing.